Han1235a4/IRBG-RC/README.md

 | | ETTh1 | -0.1 | 4.86 | **3.66** | 8(8) | **10(8.13)** | 0.02 |

 - **Lorenz-96**: A 40-dimensional synthetic chaotic dynamical system used for evaluating long-term chaotic forecasting.
-- **ETTh1**: A real-world multivariate time-series dataset containing 7 variables and 17,420 hourly observations.
+- **ETTh1**: A real-world Electricity Transformer Temperature dataset containing 7 variables and 17,420 hourly observations.
+Electricity Transformer Temperature

 ## The six datasets and four RC variants used in this repository are described in detail in their corresponding references. **